In The News

 Co-Host on SiriusXM's "Simms and The Mad Dog"

-Simms introduced the “Phil Simms All-Iron Team,” which honored NFL players and coaches, which first aired in a Christmas Day broadcast on CBS in 1999.
-The "All-Iron Team" special aired on Super Bowl XLI Sunday in February 2007, Super Bowl XLIV Sunday in February 2010, Super Bowl XLVII Sunday in February 2013 and Super Bowl 50 Sunday in February 2016.
+Simms introduced the “Phil Simms All-Iron Team,” honoring NFL players and coaches, which first aired on a Christmas Day broadcast on CBS in 1999.
+The "All-Iron Team" special aired on broadcasts on Super Bowl XLI Sunday (2007), Super Bowl XLIV Sunday (2010), Super Bowl XLVII Sunday (2013) and Super Bowl 50 Sunday (2016).